 While perfect play is very hard to achieve, when it comes to identifying and improving your mistakes, combat logging / reviewing is very helpful.
-If you wish to get an easier to understand overview of your combat logs, we recommend the website WoWAnalyzer — it will analyze them for you and give you a report detailing how you did on some of the problems above and more.
+If you wish to get an easier to understand overview of your combat logs, we recommend checking our simulations page which goes into detail on how to improve yourself with log analysis.

 - 01 May 2023: Reviewed for Patch 10.1.

 - 20 Mar.
 2023: Reviewed for Patch 10.0.7.